luckyluke007/50th-site/_posts/2014-12-10-birth-story.markdown

 The academic also mixed with the audacious.

-One year, four preceptors covered every inch of an empty room underneath the Cowell dining hall with supermarket posters advertising fruits and vegetables.
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/chessgame.jpg "Cowell College human chess game, 1967" "Cowell College human chess game, 1967" %} Cowell College human chess game, 1967</div>One year, four preceptors covered every inch of an empty room underneath the Cowell dining hall with supermarket posters advertising fruits and vegetables.
 They dubbed it "The Fruit Room" and invited the entire college to a party there—a combination art installation and "happening."
 A series of sculpture based on poses from the Kama Sutra appeared unannounced on the hills of campus.
 A human chess game saw Art Professor Holmes riding up on a horse dressed as the red queen, while History Professor Jasper Rose once led the entire World Civilization class in a performance of Handel's Messiah.

 Culture Festivals at Cowell College featured Greek costumes, a dramatic reading of Fyodor Dostoyevsky's The Grand Inquisitor, and screenings of the movie Oedipus Rex.